citp/privacy-policy-historical/c/co/cov/coventrytelegraph.net.md

-> *The following text is extracted and transformed from the coventrytelegraph.net privacy policy that was archived on 2014-11-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141119204745id_/http%3A//www.coventrytelegraph.net/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the coventrytelegraph.net privacy policy that was archived on 2015-05-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150524044654id_/http%3A//www.coventrytelegraph.net/privacy-policy) for the most accurate reproduction.*

 # Coventry Telegraph: Coventry news, sport, lifestyle and events

-## Privacy Policy
+## Privacy Statement

-**IN RELATION TO ALL WEB SITE SERVICES OFFERED BY TRINITY MIRROR MIDLANDS LIMITED HERE ON THIS WEB SITE**
+**IN RELATION TO ALL WEB SITE SERVICES OFFERED BY TRINITY MIRROR NORTH WEST HERE ON THIS WEB SITE**

-**We are committed to:**

-protecting the personal information you give us
-telling you how we use the information we gather about you
-getting your consent to our disclosure of your personal information.
+We are committed to: protecting the personal information you give us telling you how we use the information we gather about you getting your consent to our disclosure of your personal information.

 Our privacy policy is set out in detail below.
 Any changes to this policy will be posted here.
 Please also refer to the Terms and Conditions of this web site.
-TRINITY MIRROR MIDLANDS LIMITED HERE is part of Trinity Mirror Plc and when we refer to "we" in this policy we mean the activities of the Trinity Mirror Group.
+TRINITY MIRROR NORTH WEST is part of Trinity Mirror Plc and when we refer to "we" in this policy we mean the activities of the Trinity Mirror Group.

 **WHY WE COLLECT INFORMATION ABOUT YOU**